 This option may not be used on environmental, historic or archaeological features identified on the Farm Environment Record (FER), the Environmental Information Map, or the Historic Environment Farm Environment Record (HEFER).

 We reserve the right to offer you a lower percentage of funding depending on the application.
+STEPS025c Farmer innovation - other innovation items

 General